Does Hot Sauce Go Bad?

-Whether you’re the kind of person who dabs a little hot sauce on a dish every now and then, or you’re more of the mindset that food is a vehicle for your hot sauce, you’ve probably found a bottle with an expired “best by” in the back of the fridge while looking for a midnight snack, or hiding away in the back of a cabinet during a deep clean.
+Whether you’re the kind of person who dabs a little hot sauce on a dish every now and then, or you’re more of the mindset that food is a vehicle for your hot sauce, you’ve probably found a bottle with an expired “best by” in the back of the fridge or pantry during a deep clean.
+The question is: do you toss it, or do you risk it all for that last drop of liquid fire?

 How Long Does Hot Sauce Last?